This post contains affiliate links.

 - Dried Cranberries: This little pop of sweetness is the perfect finishing touch.
 It’s also a great chewy texture to add.

 Bunches of whole broccoli are the cheapest option at the store.
 There’s no need to pay for crowns or to only use the florets.
 Just chop the stems smaller than the florets to make them easy to munch.
-You can even peel off some of the outer part of the stem if you desire.
+You can even peel off some of the outer parts of the stem if you desire.

 There’s a decent amount of chopping to be done here, but you can easily work on it while the oven preheats and the almonds bake and cool.
+This is an overview of the recipe.
+Jump to the recipe for the full printable instructions.

-Step 1: Almonds
+Step 1: Make the Almonds

-Step 2: Dressing
+Step 2: Make the Dressing

-Step 3: Salad
+Step 3: Make the Salad

 Next up – the chopping!
 You can see how I made the stem pieces quite small compared to the florets.
 This makes them easier to chew and lets you use up all parts of the plant.
 No waste here.